StrikeForceZero/bevy_auto_plugin/ARCHITECTURE.md

 | `G` | Generics handling: `WithZeroGenerics`, `WithZeroOrSingleGenerics`, or `WithZeroOrManyGenerics` |
 | `R` | Resolver restricting usage: `AllowAny`, `AllowFn`, or `AllowStructOrEnum` |

+notes:
+- `Composed` can probably be merged into `ItemAttribute` but it's currently left open if we decide to add macros that aren't attached to the usual items (unlikely).

 Actions can implement traits for one or both of the following wrapper types:

 #### [`AppMutationEmitter<T>`](crates/bevy_auto_plugin_shared/src/macro_api/emitters/app_mutation.rs)